guiferviz/cheesebytes/notes/Cheese Bytes/Projects.md

 - Sisifo: A builder for my monorepo.
 - Cheese Bytes YouTube channels.
 - My own PKM implemented in a VSCode extension.
+- [[Automatic Video Editing with AI]]: Using AI to automate video editing tasks.